pagalvin/tsbook/chapter09_ClassesInDepth.md

     constructor(routeNumber: number) {
         this.myRouteNumber = routeNumber;

-        this.myRunCost = this.calculateRunCost(30, 1.95); // Allowed - objects may invoke their own private functions
+        // Next line is allowed - objects may invoke their own private functions this.myRunCost = this.calculateRunCost(30, 1.95);
     }

     public SayRoute() {